 New engineers are expected to join the rota after their probation period, and we actively work to accelerate this process.
 You’ll start off holding the pager during working hours with a buddy sat next to you to get plenty of practice runs before you’re taking the overnight shift.

-Being on-call is a key part of being an incident.io engineer, and our overall compensation already takes this into consideration.
+Being on-call is a key part of being an incident.io engineer, and our overall on-call compensation already takes this into consideration.
 The on-call pay itself is a small additional amount to express our gratitude.
 This also helps make covering for others feel fairer and avoids any complex time-swapping: if I cover you for an hour, I’m getting paid for it so you don’t owe me an hour back!

 Specifically, we pay £5/hour for on-call outside of normal working hours (9:30 AM - 5:30 PM UK).
 For a full week, this totals £640.
 Public and company holidays (like First Friday of the Month!) are paid double.